domdavis/auldlang/README.md

 ### ?

-A `?` in the terminator will read a string from `stdin` and subtract the character count of that string to the current memory cell.
+A `?` in the terminator will read a string from `stdin` and subtract the character count of that string from the current memory cell.
 Then move the `ptr` to the right.

 In pseudo-code: